ajaxlab/package-json-type/md/interfaces/irepository.md

+> # Interface: IRepository

 Specify the place where your code lives.
 This is helpful for people who want to contribute.

 * Git

 ```json
 {